miralomaadam/cs244-linux-5.19.10/Documentation/RCU/rcu_dereference.rst

 	can reload the value, and won't your code have fun with two different values for a single pointer!
 Without rcu_dereference(), DEC Alpha can load a pointer, dereference that pointer, and return data preceding initialization that preceded the store of the pointer.
-(As noted later, in recent kernels READ_ONCE() also prevents DEC Alpha from playing these tricks.)

 	In addition, the volatile cast in rcu_dereference() prevents the compiler from deducing the resulting pointer value.
 Please see